COLLECTION GUIDES

 Biographical Sketches

-Individuals most heavily represented in the collection:
+Listed below are the individuals most heavily represented in the collection.

 Charles Sedgwick (1791-1856)